 - Muffle your head with a shower cap and wait for 30-45 minutes (depending on hair volume and length)

 - Rinse hair with cold water so that the hair cuticle retains its moisture.
 We must use hair conditioning and hydrating products twice a week for better outcomes.

 With a myriad of hair care products available, It can be tricky to decide which fits for damaged, overprocessed, or fried hair.
-The most suitable necessity for your hair is hydrating it, which is crucial at home or at hair repair services in salons.
+The major necessity for fried hair is to keep it hydrated, which is crucial no matter if it is done at home or professionally at salons.